violetyousif/Methuselah/README.md

 Methuselah is an early-stage web application aimed at advancing research and innovation in longevity and healthspan.
-Built with **Next.js**, this project is in active development, and the current version represents a work in progress.
+Built with primarily **Next.js + React and Express.js**, this project is in active development, but this current version is the completed version for the Summer semester 2025 Longevity team.

 ---